the-avant-it/Docker/README.md

   # Optional.
 Whether to install docker.
 Usefull for existing systems where docker already installed
   skip_docker_install: no
   # Optional.
+Whether to install docker or any other dependency.
+Usefull for existing systems where docker already installed
+  skip_install: no
+  # Optional.
 Whether to ignore docker installation errors.
 Usefull if other docker version already insatalled
   ignore_install_errors: no